RoRPS7/website2/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.2

 * System dependencies

-* Configuration
+* Configuration bundle install

-* Database creation
+* Database creation rails db:schema:load

-* Database initialization
+* Database initialization rails db:seed

 * How to run the test suite